If you shop at Boots, are you making the most from your points?

-You also need to pay in full for your purchase with points, so this either means collecting them for a while so there’s enough to cover the full price, or using them on cheaper items.
-If it’s the latter try to use them on
+You also need to pay in full for your purchase with points, so this either means collecting them for a while so there’s enough to cover the full price, splitting your basket in two, or using them on cheaper items.

 How to check your balance